hebrerillo/api-countries-challenge/README.md

 ### Built with

 - Asynchronous JavaScript
-- Lazy loading of images
+- Lazy loading of images and fragments
 - Mobile-first workflow
 - Semantic HTML5 markup
 - Flexbox/Grid layouts
-- Vanilla JavaScript
-- Sass
+- SASS

 ### Layout
 The layout is implemented from a Figma design with the following screen sizes: